Hundreds in Atlanta rally against hate after spa shootings

 Hunt came out to the rally Saturday to “show Black and Asian solidarity.”
 She said she was heartened by the diverse crowd: “I think it’s amazing.
 I look out and I see people of all shades and ages and backgrounds.”

+One person wrote “We pray for peace, justice & safety for the AAPI community,” while another stated, “We are ALL Americans.”

-Associated Press writer Candice Choi in Atlanta contributed reporting.
+Associated Press writers Candice Choi in Atlanta and Daisy Nguyen in San Francisco contributed reporting.